 The quick answer to this question is, it depends.
 Anyone that wants to enroll in a Medicare Advantage plan or a Medicare Supplement must also be enrolled in Medicare part B. (You don’t need to have B to enroll in a stand alone part D drug plan only.)
 There are times when you may not want to take Medicare part B however.
 This usually comes up when someone is 65 or older but they get coverage through their employer or through the employer of a spouse.
 If you are getting coverage from an employer, you may keep that coverage and may not be required to purchase part B (saving you $134 a month).

 If at any time down the road you lose access to that employer plan, you can then sign up for Medicare part B through a special election to do so.

-You have 8 months to enroll in part B once you lose coverage.
-Be careful, if you don’t sign up when eligible for a special election you will need to wait and sign up during the general Medicare Part B enrollment period.
+You have 3 months to enroll in part B once you lose coverage. (the month you are notified and two months after that) Be careful, if you don’t sign up when eligible for a special election you will need to wait and sign up during the general Medicare Part B enrollment period.
 You many need to pay a penalty for the rest of your life.
 The part B general enrollment period runs from Jan 1 through March 31 for a July 1 start date.